mbtyers/riverdist/README.md

 * `plot()` when used with a river network object produces a simple map of the network, with segments labeled and differentiated by color or line type.

-* `xy2segvert()` converts a set of X-Y coordinates to river network coordinates by "snapping" each point to the nearest river vertex.  `pointshp2segvert()` does the same, with the input being a point shapefile.
+* `xy2segvert()` converts a set of X-Y coordinates to river network coordinates by "snapping" each point to the nearest river vertex.  `pointshp2segvert()` does the same, with the input being a point shapefile.  `segvert2xy()` is its near-opposite, and extracts X-Y coordinates corresponding to vectors of segment and vertex.

 * `riverdistance()`, `riverdirection()`, and `upstream()` return the network distance, the travel direction (upstream or downstream), and the directional (upstream) distance between two river locations, respectively.
 Options are included for different handling of locations that are flow-connected or flow-separate, as well as net directional distance when locations are flow-separate.